Quick start#

 Complete example#

-If you followed all the steps in this guide, you should have three files, laid out like so:
+If you followed all the steps in this guide, your working directory should be laid out like so:

 .